bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 - **Freedom to link outside of a platform**, instead of being restricted to only that one link in your bio.

-- **Complete creative freedom**, allowing you to customize everything from colors & typesetting to structure.
+- **Complete creative freedom**, allowing you to customize everything from colours & typesetting to structure.

 - **The content is owned by you**, and not sold to the highest bidder.